 To complete the MEMS proactive servicing regime, arrangements were made with the client to complete out of hours servicing to ensure as little disruption as possible.
 Once MEMS temporary equipment was installed, this allowed for the crematorium to be opened and for the planned cremations to take place.

-The Results The hire continued for approximately five weeks until the mains connection was available and made.
+The hire continued for approximately five weeks until the mains connection was available and made.

 At the end of the rental period, the MEMS Solutions Team worked closely with the crematorium to ensure the de-installation and collection of the equipment was carried out in a sensitive manner, and to ensure all works were completed outside of hours so as not to cause any disruption or dismay to their grieving visitors.